Wii Play: Motion

-Wii Play: Motion (Note: Known in Japan as Wii Remote Plus Variety (Wiiリモコンプラス バラエティ, Wī Rimokon Purasu Baraeti)) is a 2011 party video game published by Nintendo for the Wii.
+Wii Play: Motion (Note: Known in Japan as Wii Remote Plus Variety (Wiiリモコンプラス バラエティ, Wii Rimokon Pulasu Baraeti)) is a 2011 party video game published by Nintendo for the Wii.
 The sequel to the 2006 game Wii Play, it was released in North America on June 13, 2011; Europe on June 24; Australia on June 30; and Japan on July 7, 2011.

 Unlike the original game, which was developed entirely by Nintendo, the twelve minigames were outsourced to numerous developers alongside Nintendo; these included Prope, Vanpool, and Skip Ltd., among others.
 Wii Play: Motion was released as a bundle with a Wii Remote Plus (red in Europe and black in other regions).
 The game is the final game in the Wii series to be released on the Wii.

 The game received mixed reviews from critics upon release, though it was generally considered to be superior to its predecessor.

 Gameplay

 Like its predecessor Wii Play, Wii Play: Motion is a minigame collection that features Miis as playable characters.
 All the minigames require use of the Wii MotionPlus accessory or Wii Remote Plus controller, which allows Wii Remote movement to be detected with greater accuracy.
 Twelve minigames are available to play with both single-player and multiplayer modes.

 Unlike its predecessor, Wii Play: Motion features several minigames that can be played with up to four players, as well as sub-modes for most games.